What is the Summit Program?

-The AEP assists first-year students in making the difficult transition from high school to college by:
+The Summit Program assists these promising students in making the difficult transition from high school to college by providing the following:

-Why has La Salle made Academic Enrichment Program Scholars a priority?
+Why has La Salle made Summit students a priority?